-Lastly, in case of foreign Permanent Establishments -PEs - (e.g. branches, etc.), the Spanish Head Office is not allowed to apply the participation exemption on profits generated by the PE until such profits do not exceed the amount of tax losses computed and deducted before 2013.
+Lastly, in case of foreign PEs (e.g. branches, etc.), the Spanish Head Office is not allowed to apply the participation exemption on profits generated by the PE until such profits do not exceed the amount of tax losses computed and deducted before 2013.

-New horizontal tax consolidation regime
+Horizontal tax consolidation regime

-In line with several EU Court cases, effective from 1 January 2015 Spanish legislation extended the scope of the tax group in order to allow the application of the tax consolidation regime to the following cases:
+In line with several EU Court cases, effective from 1 January 2015, Spanish legislation extended the scope of the tax group in order to allow the application of the tax consolidation regime to the following cases: